Heapy/awesome-kotlin/README.md

 * [infotech-group/android-drawable-dsl](https://github.com/infotech-group/android-drawable-dsl) - DSL for constructing the drawables in Kotlin instead of in XML.
 * [zsmb13/MaterialDrawerKt](https://github.com/zsmb13/MaterialDrawerKt) - A DSL for creating Material Design navigation drawers without any XML.
 * [SnowdreamFramework/ToyBricks](https://github.com/SnowdreamFramework/ToyBricks) - Android Library that provide simpler way to achieve modularity.
+* [DanielMartinus/Konfetti](https://github.com/DanielMartinus/Konfetti) - Lightweight particle system to create realistic confetti
 * [rahulchowdhury/Mystique](https://github.com/rahulchowdhury/Mystique) - A generalized adapter for RecyclerView on Android which makes it easy to add heterogeneous items to a list.
 * [calintat/alps](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.
 * [costular/kotlin-android-utils](https://github.com/costular/kotlin-android-utils) - Android utilities for easier and faster Kotlin programming.
-* [rakshakhegde/ObservableFlow](https://github.com/rakshakhegde/ObservableFlow) - Functional Constructs for Databinding + Kotlin + RxJava
 * [programmerr47/ganalytics](https://github.com/programmerr47/ganalytics) - A tiny api layer for any analytics in application.
 * [line/clay](https://github.com/line/clay) - Clay is an Android library project that provides image trimming which is originally an UI component of LINE Creators Studio.
 * [WindSekirun/RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin.